 10. Jackie Kennedy supporting her husband

 The presidential debates between John F. Kennedy and Richard Nixon changed American politics forever.
 The first-ever televised presidential debate took place on September 26, 1960, in Chicago.
 This debate was broadcast on CBS to 66.4 million televisions across the US.

 Jacqueline Kennedy was pregnant with her second child during the debates but still managed to support her husband from the sidelines.
 Here she is pictured arriving at a filming of a presidential debate on October 13, 1960.
 She also hosted Democratic leaders for viewing parties for each of the four debates.

-13. ‘I Have A Dream’ at a different angle
+12. ‘I Have A Dream’ from a different angle

 On August 28, 1963, Martin Luther King Jr. delivered his famous “I Have a Dream Speech” at the Lincoln Memorial during the March on Washington.
 Around 250,000 people gathered around the Washington Mall to hear Martin Luther King Jr.’s speech.

 In his speech, King references Abraham Lincoln’s Gettysburg Address and discusses the Emancipation Proclamation.